Prescriptions for opioids ‘fall by almost half-a-million over last four years’

 NHS England said that to build on existing progress in cutting prescriptions, a new plan aimed to further reduce inappropriate prescribing of painkillers and other addictive drugs through supporting GPs and pharmacists to give patients a personalised review of their medicines.

-Medics would work with patients to see if a change in treatment was appropriate, such as moving patients away from drugs, especially if there were questions over their benefit.
+Medics would work with patients to see if a change in treatment was appropriate, such as moving patients away from drugs, especially if there were questions over their benefits.

-NHS England said an 8% drop in prescriptions in under three years for opioids was estimated to have saved nearly 350 lives and prevented more than 2,100 incidents of patient harm.
+NHS England said an 8 per cent drop in prescriptions in under three years for opioids was estimated to have saved nearly 350 lives and prevented more than 2,100 incidents of patient harm.

-In 2017/18, one in four adults in England were prescribed benzodiazepines, the z-drugs zopiclone and zolpidem, gabapentinoids, opioids for chronic non-cancer pain or antidepressants.
+In 2017/18, one in four adults in England was prescribed benzodiazepines, the z-drugs zopiclone and zolpidem, gabapentinoids, opioids for chronic non-cancer pain or antidepressants.

 Professor Sir Stephen Powis, national medical director for NHS England, said: “We know that patients who require prescriptions for potentially addictive drugs can become dependent and struggle with withdrawal, and this new action plan helps NHS services to continue positive work in this space having already slashed opioid prescriptions by almost half-a-million over the last four years.